 If the fireworks look too bright and washed-out, adjust your aperture setting before changing the shutter speed or ISO.

-• There is no “correct” aperture for fireworks shooting!
+- There is no “correct” lens aperture for fireworks shooting!
 In general, especially at longer shutter speeds (such as eight seconds or longer), you’ll want to stop the lens down to smaller apertures, such as f/11 or thereabouts, to ensure the fireworks aren’t over-exposed and washed-out.

 Fireworks are one instance where you want under-exposure, so that your sky is rendered near-black in tone.
 Your manual meter scale should read something like this, rather than indicating correct exposure.

 Be sure you know how to set lens apertures in Manual or Bulb mode with your camera.
 With EOS Rebel models, press the Av/± button (hold it in) and turn the top Main Dial.
-For other EOS models, turn the large Quick Control Dial on the back of the camera to adjust aperture when in Manual and Bulb mode.
+With many other EOS models, turn the Quick Control Dial on the back of the camera to adjust aperture when in Manual and Bulb mode.
+Some models, like the EOS R50 mirrorless camera, ask you to press a button on the back of the camera to toggle between setting your shutter speed or lens aperture via the Main Dial, near the shutter button.

 CAMERA SETTINGS: ISOs